rubenwardy/minetest_modding_book/chapters/hud.md

 Heads Up Display (HUD) elements allow you to show text, images, and other graphical elements.

-HUD doesn't except user input.
+HUD doesn't accept user input.
 For that, you should use a [Formspec](formspecs.html).

 * Basic Interface
 * Positioning